starlord-daniel/flask-stub-server/README.md

 For testing, this project uses `tox`.
 The tox.ini configures 2 environments: lint and py39.

-To run linting, use: `tox -e lint`
+To only run linting, use: `tox -e lint`
-To run the tests with pytest, use: `tox -e py39`
+To only run the tests with pytest, use: `tox -e py39`